Why Romance Writers Should Attend Author Events

 If you belong to a writing organization, such as a local critique group or chapter of a larger writing group, talk to members about events they attend.
 It’s possible they host an event.

 Note that you don’t need to limit yourself to romance-oriented events.
-I’m always applying to Virginia Festival of the Book on years I have a new release.
+I’m always applying to the Virginia Festival of the Book in the years I have a new release.

-If you want to attend an event as an author (e.g. be on a panel), you’ll need to consider that applications go into organizations months in advance.
+If you want to attend an event as an author (e.g., be on a panel), you’ll need to consider that applications are submitted to organizations months in advance.
 I just got a notice that I’ve been accepted at a conference happening in August that I pitched back in February.

 Affording Events